FormerLurker/ArcWelderLib/readme.md

 The archive will contain two folders:

 * **bin** - Here you will find the two console applications:  ArcWelder and ArcStraightener.
 Just copy these to your local machine and you can run them from the command line, from a script, or directly within most slicers.
-See the sections below for instructions on how to use these applications
+See the sections below for instructions on how to use these applications.
 * **lib** - This folder contains pre-compiled ArcWelder libraries that can be integrated into applications.
-The GcodeProcessorLib library has functions for parsing gcode, tracking the printer's state and position, as well as several other goodies.  the ArcWelder library (requires GcodeProcessorLib) contains the core welding algorithm.
+The GcodeProcessorLib library has functions for parsing gcode, tracking the printer's state and position, as well as several other goodies.
+The ArcWelder library (requires GcodeProcessorLib) contains the core welding algorithm.

 # Arc Welder Console Application

 This is a multiplatform console application that can be used to run the Arc Welder algorithm from a command prompt.
-Binaries are available for Windows, Linux, Raspbian and MacOs.
+Binaries are available for Windows, Linux, Raspbian, and MacOs.
 See the [installation][#installation] section for information on how to download the console application.

 ## Running Arc Welder Console